rapid7/insightconnect-plugins/rest/help.md

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+varies depending on the API the plugin is interacting with

 # Documentation